ManoloEsS/cli-password-manager/README.md

 ---

-## 🙏 Project made for the Boot.dev 2025 Hachathon.
+## 🙏 Project made for the Boot.dev 2025 Hackathon.

 Contributors:
 -ManoloEsS